 Mangroves can help keep people safe.

-Mangrove forests — and the thick, impenetrable tangle their above- and below-water roots create — are vital to shoreline communities as natural buffers against storm surges, an increasing threat in a changing global climate with rising sea levels.
+Mangrove forests — specifically, their thick, impenetrable roots — are vital to shoreline communities as natural buffers against storm surges, an increasing threat in a changing global climate with rising sea levels.

 There’s trouble in Myanmar.